7 Signs You Need To See an Eye Doctor for Pink Eye (Conjunctivitis)

 7. Persistent Discomfort

 Along with pain and blurry vision, you might experience yellow or green discharge from the eyes, indicating a more serious issue.
 The discharge can make your eyes crusty, especially in the morning when you wake up.
 If the symptoms do not go away even after two weeks (three weeks in case of viral conjunctivitis), it is time to see a specialist.

 Pink Eye Complications

-In rare cases, pink eye can cause blindness.
+In rare cases, pink eye has long-term consequences, causing blindness.
 This is when pink eye leads to scarring of the eye.
-Pink eye can also lead to other infections in the body, especially if you or your child is immunocompromised.
 Pink eye infections have been known to trigger potentially deadly meningitis infections.
+It can also lead to other bodily infections, especially if you or your child is immunocompromised.

 There isn’t any one specific treatment for viral conjunctivitis.
 Your immunity takes care of it and clears the infection in a few days.
 A specialist could help speed up the recovery process.
 However, mild cases of bacterial pink eye can take up to two weeks.
 Your doctor would prescribe antibiotic drops to fight the infection and any discharge.